 Percutaneous coronary intervention (PCI) is done in a hospital.
 A cardiologist will perform the procedure.
 A cardiologist is a doctor who specializes in diagnosing and treating heart diseases and conditions.

-If your angioplasty isn't done as an emergency treatment, you'll meet with your cardiologist before the procedure.
+If PCI isn't done as an emergency treatment, you'll meet with your cardiologist beforehand.
 He or she will go over your medical history (including the medicines you take), do a physical exam, and talk to you about the procedure.

-Once the angioplasty is scheduled, your doctor will advise you:
+Once the procedure is scheduled, your doctor will advise you:

 - When to begin fasting (not eating or drinking) before the procedure.
-Often you have to stop eating and drinking by midnight the night before the procedure.
+Often, you have to stop eating and drinking 6–8 hours before the procedure.

-- What medicines you should and shouldn't take on the day of the angioplasty.
+- What medicines you should and shouldn't take on the day of the procedure.

 - When to arrive at the hospital and where to go.

-Even though angioplasty takes only 1 to 2 hours, you'll likely need to stay in the hospital overnight or longer.
-Your doctor may advise you not to drive for a certain amount of time after the procedure, so you may have to arrange for a ride home.
+Even though PCI takes only 1–2 hours, you'll likely need to stay in the hospital overnight.
+Your doctor may advise you to not drive for a certain amount of time after the procedure.
+Thus, you'll probably need to arrange a ride home.